uyencfi/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Module**: An NUS module.
+It consists of Module coordinators, TAs and students.
+* **TA**: Teaching Assistant.
+One TA can teach multiple modules in multiple semesters with multiple classes for each module.
+* **Class**: Collection of students taught by one TA.
+One class is associated with one module, and one venue and time.

 --------------------------------------------------------------------------------------------------------------------